turing-tech/MaterialScrollBar/README.md

 **Required Interface:** `ICustomAdapter`

-To implement a `CustomIndicator`, which displays any text you want, add the following to the end of your `materialScrollBar` instantiation, or add it as a seperate line.
+To implement a `CustomIndicator`, which displays any text you want, add the following to the end of your scroll bar instantiation, or add it as a seperate line.
 ```java
 ...setIndicator(new CustomIndicator(this));
 ```